torkan2023/myfreinds/README.md

 def subtract(a, b):a 1303454 number b=a xy12+2+50
     -

- multiply(a, b): AMIN book 100 120 program file
+ multiply(a, b): AMIN book 100 120 program

     return a *